hafa1023/MYiTOPS/README.md

 * To use the software, NI LabVIEW version 2015 or later is required.
 LabVIEW is a development environment and is for any measurement or control system.
 If you don't have a license for the development environment, you can use the evaluating version for now.
 [You can download it here](http://www.ni.com/de-de/shop/labview.html).
 * SQLite is used here for the database.
 The SQLite library can be integrated directly into corresponding applications so that no additional server software is required.
 Here the SQLite library for LabVIEW by Dr. James Powell was used.
 [Here you can download and install it](http://sine.ni.com/nips/cds/view/p/lang/de/nid/212894).

+#### Soldering from RPI-Demo-Breadboard
+Follow this [schema](https://github.com/IKKUengine/MYiTOPS/blob/master/breadboard_RPI_MYiTOPS.pdf)!
+Required parts are listed on the circuit diagram.

 ## Deployment and Starting
 If so far everything is installed, then clone or download [Project-Folder](https://github.com/IKKUengine/MYiTOPS/archive/master.zip) to your home directory of your Raspberry Pi and Windows-Computer.
 Next download also the ηNet-server to your Windows computer: [ηNet-Server](https://github.com/IKKUengine/ThreadedQtEtaNetServer/blob/master/bin/EtaNetServerV0_9_4.zip).
 ### On the Windows-PC